netscaler/netscaler-helm-charts/citrix-k8s-cpx-ingress-controller/README.md

 -  The [Kubernetes](https://kubernetes.io/) version is 1.6 or later if using Kubernetes environment.
 -  The [Openshift](https://www.openshift.com) version 3.11.x or later if using OpenShift platform.
--  The [Helm](https://helm.sh/) version is 3.x.x.
-You can follow instruction given [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_Kubernetes.md) to install Helm in Kubernetes environment and [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_OpenShift.md) for OpenShift platform.
+-  The [Helm](https://helm.sh/) version 3.0.0 or later.
+You can follow instruction given [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
 -  You have installed [Prometheus Operator](https://github.com/coreos/prometheus-operator), if you want to view the metrics of the Citrix ADC CPX collected by the [metrics exporter](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics).

 ## Installing the Chart